Darshanum-27/ExpenseManagement/README.md

 dotnet run
 Access the application:

-If it’s a web application, open your browser and navigate to http://localhost:5000 (or the appropriate port).
+Open your browser and navigate to http://localhost:5000 (or the appropriate port).

+Running in Development Mode
+Start the application in development mode:

+bash
+Copy code
+dotnet watch run
+This command will start the application and restart it automatically whenever you make changes to the code.

 Additional Commands
 Publish the application: